Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/vertex_paint/introduction.rst

 of the other connected vertices.
 (Note that the color of non-visible faces are not modified).

 Vertex colors can be painted by first going into Edit Mode, then switching to *Vertex Paint Mode*;
-however, it will not show up in the render unless you check "Vertex Color Paint" in the Materials :doc:`Options </render/blender_render/materials/options>` Panel.
+however, it will not show up in the render unless you check *Vertex Color Paint* in the :doc:` Materials Options </render/blender_render/materials/properties/options>` panel.

 .. figure:: /images/materials_vertexpaint0.jpg